 On this page you will find information on the projects we have funded, monitoring reports and advice for applicants.

-You can view a list of all the grants we have awarded since 2012 here.
+You can view a list of all the grants we have awarded from 2012-2018 here.

 We recently carried out a survey of our Samaritan grant-holding organisations asking them about their experiences of Universal Credit.
 Read the full report here.

 Health & Belief (2008-2014) (pdf, 8.44MB) the evaluation report of this successful partnership with the Church Urban Fund is now available.

 A Review of our Grant Making (pdf, 7.47MB).
 This is our 140th anniversary publication with a history of the charity, reports on selected projects and advice for new applicants.

 In reports from our Samaritan grantees we ask for a case study.
 These provide a valuable insight on the lives and daily struggle people face and the role of the supporting agency.
 We will from time to time feature a case study on our Blog page.

 2018 David Finch, Senior Research Fellow at the Resolution Foundation: ‘For the benefit of all?
 Implementation and challenges of Universal Credit’ (PDF)